JohannCahier/avr-genius/README.md

 Both elements can be replaced by their emulation counterpart, they can even talk to each other.

-Terminology : in the code and in this doc as well, we sometimes call the i²c control module "the Genie" / "Genius" (obviously named from the Alladin's Tale in "Arabian Nights").
+Terminology : in the code and in this doc as well, we sometimes call the i²c control module "the Genie" / "Genius" (obviously named after the Alladin's Tale in "Arabian Nights").

 ## Physical setup